How to Calculate Wattage (Watts)

 Power factor is important if you want to know the real power consumption of an appliance (real power is what you are billed for).
 See below for a demonstration of how power factor is used with our power meter to calculate the real energy consumption of my TV.

 It is particularly important for larger businesses to have a power factor close to 'unity' (1) as they may be charged a fee if they have a low power factor.
 This is because the utility has to supply more current (amps) to the site than is actually required.
 In so doing, they incur more transmission losses.
 The good news is that businesses can take steps to increase their power factor.
-This is something we investigate in our energy audits.

 The compliance label of my TV shows the power use as 130 Watts.

 The problem is that compliance labels often show maximum power rather than actual power.
 The only way to know the actual power is to measure it with a plug-in power meter.
-Over a two hour period the power meter showed a power draw of between 70 and 110 Watts - substantially less than indicated on the label.
+Over a two hour period, the power meter showed a power draw of between 70 and 110 Watts - substantially less than indicated on the label.

 At one point the power meter showed the TV to be using 243 volts and 0.421 Amps.
 If we follow conventional wisdom and just multiply Volts and Amps together without power factor, we'd work out the apparent power draw as follows:-